 Yes, non-clinical provider staff, volunteers, and consumer advocates, for example, may help clients complete the survey.
-Be sure to provide help in a manner that ensures the client feels comfortable in answering the survey openly and honestly.
+Be sure to provide help in a manner that ensures the client feels comfortable in answering the survey questions openly and honestly.

-8. For treatment settings, we have about 1600 NTP patients and about 650 for all other services.
-We were wondering if it's better to take a subsample from the NTP sites so they are not over-represented (say 250 total), or to just sample all NTP patients and disregard the unequal group sizes?
-Any advisement would be appreciated.
+9. For treatment settings, we have about 1600 NTP patients and about 650 for all other services.
+We were wondering if it's better to take a subsample from the NTP sites, so they are not over-represented (say 250 total), or to just sample all NTP patients and disregard the unequal group sizes?

-Please ask each patient who presents in person to the NTP for treatment or receives services by telephone or telehealth to complete the survey.
+Please invite each patient who presents in person to the NTP for treatment or receives services by telephone or telehealth during the survey period to complete the survey.
 (If they indicate that they have already completed the survey during the 5-day survey period, they do not need to complete it again.)

-9. Billing of services requires that age goes up to 20 for youth, but the survey is stopping at 17 for youth.
-Will this cause a problem as we now have to remember youth is through age 20 for billing, and the youth survey is only through age 17?
+10. The billing of services requires that the age goes up to 20 for youth, but the survey is stopping at 17 for youth.
+Will this cause a problem as we now must remember youth is through age 20 for billing and the youth survey is only through age 17?